DelineaXPM/delinea-platform/Scripts/SecretServer/Lumapps/RemotePasswordChanger/readme.md

 # Lumapps Local account password changing
-*Heartbeating not available for these accounts*
+*Heartbeat is not available for these accounts*

 ## Pre-Requisistes
 - [Lumapps base pre-requisites](./readme.md)